PiJoules/atchannel/README.md

 <h2>What you can do to help</h2>

-<p>Obviously, it's not finished, and that's why I need help.
+<p>Obviously, @channel is not finished, and that's why I need help.
 I'm having trouble finding the proper assets or pictures necessary to build the website.</p>

 <p>For example, I can't seem to find the proper striped, blue background as shown in the picture.
 I also can't find images of the smiling face anywhere.
 I'm also unsure what the top of the website actually looks like and what the black line on the right is.</p>